abdualdeen/Simply_Weight_App/README.md

-# weight-app
+# Simple Weight Tracking
-a simple app that tracks your weight
+A simple app that tracks your weight.